reneeyueminniu/Tableau-Account-Performance-Analysis/README.md

-# Tableau-Account-Performance-Analysis
+# Tableau-Projects
-This is a student project.
-All data is generated from simulation.
+All Tableau projecs can be viewed at https://public.tableau.com/profile/yuemin.niu#!/